-In 1998, the Council of Europe and the European Commission decided to take common action in the field of European youth worker training.
-Both institutions, therefore, initiated a Partnership agreement, whose aim was
+In 1998, the Council of Europe and the European Commission decided to work together in the field of European youth worker training.
+Both institutions, therefore, initiated a Partnership agreement, the aim of which was

 to promote active European citizenship and civil society by giving impetus to the training of youth leaders and youth workers working within a European dimension.

-This agreement has since been renewed several times and additional agreements were initiated in the fields of “youth research” and “Euro-med co-operation”.
+This agreement has since been renewed several times and additional agreements have been initiated in the fields of “youth research” and “Euro-med co-operation”.

 - European Citizenship;